chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 Non-Newtonian flow past a sphere
 ================================

-This example showcases a laminar non-Newtonian flow around a sphere, with an *a priori* Reynolds number Re = 50, using the Carreau rheological model.
+This example showcases a laminar non-Newtonian flow around a sphere, with an *a priori* Reynolds number :math:`Re = 50`, using the Carreau rheological model.

 Features
 ----------------------------------